salveendutt/Big-Data-Analytics/README.md

 ## How to run

-1. Make sure you have docker installed
+1. Make sure you have docker and Python (preferably 3.12.7) installed
 2. Start docker desktop
 3. Download datasets pointed below
 4. Run the notebooks in 'eda' and 'ml_training' folders to preprocess the datasets.
 It is necessary to have Python installed for this step, preferably 3.13.x